Steel Prices Remain Low

-With no boom or major economic resurgence currently on the horizon, our best guess is that if we are going to see some real improvement this year it will not be until the last quarter.
+With no boom or major economic resurgence currently on the horizon, our best guess is that if we see some real improvement this year, it will not be until the last quarter.
 But as you can see from the graphic below, there seems to be a bit of a leveling out over the past few months.
 Cause for optimism?
 Let’s hope so.
+Steel Prices Remain Low

-Still on the subject of scrap metal, for those of you who share an interest in the defense/ military industry, there are always some interesting articles about equipment that is being scrapped.
+Still on scrap metal, for those of you who share an interest in the defense/ military industry, there are always some interesting articles about equipment being scrapped.
+Steel Prices Remain Low

-Recently, we came across some articles concerning 16 cargo planes that were purchased for the Afghan Air Force.
+Recently, we came across some articles concerning 16 cargo planes purchased for the Afghan Air Force.
 The planes were purchased in 2008 with a price tag of $486 million.
-They were scrapped in 2014 due to some significant problems which kept them grounded.
-The sale of those aircraft for scrap was valued at about $0.06 cents per pound for a grand total of $32,000.00.
+They were scrapped in 2014 due to significant problems that kept them grounded.
+Those aircraft were sold for scrap at about $0.06 cents per pound for a grand total of $32,000.00.
 Wow!
+Steel Prices Remain Low

 Download Our Updated Mobile App.

-If you haven’t done so already, our Peel Scrap App is free to download and available at both the I-Tunes and Google Play stores.
-It will keep you current on prices in addition to providing other useful links and information.
+If you haven’t done so already, our Peel Scrap App is free to download and available at both the iTunes and Google Play stores.
+It will keep you current on prices and provide other useful links and information.
 (Search Peel Scrap Metal Recycling)

 NOW MOBILE RESPONSIVE